 Also, in the Kings Bridge Heights neighborhood, 38.4% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.7% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Kings Bridge Heights neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Kings Bridge Heights neighborhood have a highly unusual car ownership.
 46.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.5% of U.S. neighborhoods.

 Did you know that the Kings Bridge Heights neighborhood has more Dominican and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 51.4% of this neighborhood's residents have Dominican ancestry and 4.7% have Cuban ancestry.